File Delaware Tax Returns

 Mailing Delaware Tax Returns (Original and Amended Returns):

-Any taxpayer not owing money or expecting a refund should mail their return to:
+For residents and nonresidents not expecting a refund should mail their return to: PO Box 8711, Wilmington, DE 19899-8711

 Electronic Tracking of a Delaware Tax Refund